BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Main Flow**
 1. **Master user** clicks **import an FE data**.
-2. **UI** emits an event to activate the system for the FE data extraction.
+2. **UI** emits an event to activate the CS for the FE data extraction.
 3. **System** imports the FE file to create a new DCG linked to the input FE file.
 4. **System** emits an event to initialize the user forms and the graphics.
 5. **UI** initializes the user forms and the graphics.